Careers and employability

 All our graduates can expect to leave us with a range of both subject specific and transferable skills, including skills relating to data collection and analysis, the interpretation and evaluation of complex ideas and evidence, problem solving, individual and group project management, teamwork, IT and communication.
 These skills can be used in almost any career and are essential for graduates who choose further study or professional conversion courses.

 Geographers graduating from Queen Mary develop a range of skills and acquire knowledge and understanding that is directly relevant to a variety of specific careers.
 For example, if you have an interest in global affairs and have studied gender and development modules, this might lead you into a career as a civil servant in a government department such as DFID, or as an aid worker or a charity officer.
 Alternatively, your interests might lie in the business world, where your knowledge of global financial change and global economic growth would allow you to consider a career as a financial risk assessor or location analyst.
-Visit the careers and further study page of the Royal Geographical Society website to explore more career choices available to you.
+Visit the careers page of the Royal Geographical Society website to explore more career choices available to you.

 Our Environmental Science graduates develop a range of skills and acquire knowledge and understanding that is directly relevant to a career in the environmental field.
 For example, if you are interested in contributing to scientific and political debates about environmental issues, you might consider a career as an environmental campaign organiser for a major NGO such as Greenpeace.
 If your interests are less issues-based and you want a more practical role, you may wish to pursue a career as an environmental consultant or engineer, an environmental impact officer, or a conservation worker.
 Your degree would give you a good foundation from which to pursue these types of roles within governmental departments and agencies or within commercial organisations.
 Visit the Prospects website or the Graduate Recruitment Bureau for environmental science graduates to explore more career options that may be available to you.